syncfusion-content/maui-docs/MAUI/ListView/Pull-To-Refresh.md

 ---
 layout: post
 title: Pull To Refresh in .NET MAUI ListView control | Syncfusion
-description: Learn here all about Pull To Refresh support in Syncfusion .NET MAUI ListView (SfListView) control and more.
+description: Learn here all about Pull To Refresh support in Syncfusion .NET MAUI ListView (SfListView) control, its elements and more.
 platform: MAUI
 control: SfListView
 documentation: ug